davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 - If the decision margin is small, report in more detail

 #### __Continuous Evaluation and Monitoring__
-- Training data is a snapshot of the world at a point in time and many types of data change over time, some quickly.
+- Training data is a snapshot of the world at a point in time and many types of data change over time.
 - Concept drift: loss of prediction quality
 	- Concept Emergence: a new type of data distribution
 	- Types of dataset shift: covariate shift and prior probability shift